The History of Rock Music: 1976-1989New Wave, Punk-rock, Hardcore

 Go-go musicTM, ®, Copyright © 2005 Piero Scaruffi All rights reserved.

 Washington's style, "go-go music", was completely different, basically a euphoric continuation of Sly Stone's progressive-funk with African frantic polyrhythmic percussions and gospel-like call-and-response harmonies.
 Go-go bands had many percussionists and little technology.
 They were the antithesis of the disc-jockey.
 Go-go music was the bastard child of rhythm'n'blues crooner Chuck Brown, who took the beat of Grover Washington's Mr Magic as the basis for his hit Bustin' Loose (1979).
 During his live performances, Brown began to use rhythmic intermissions like this one to bridge his live songs, and eventually these bridges became the real show.
 He further refined the art with Go-Go Swing (1985), which was based on Lionel Hampton's Midnight Sun.
-Trouble Funk's Hey Fellas (1982) and E.U.'s Da'butt (1988)
+Go-go's brief fad yielded hits like Trouble Funk's Hey Fellas (1982) and E.U.'s Da'butt (1988).

 British precursors 1987-88TM, ®, Copyright © 2005 Piero Scaruffi All rights reserved.